 As fairly experienced managers in their field, the group will come together to learn how to create the right context and environment to eliminate the barriers to innovation and accompany new ideas to successful fruition.

 The AME focuses on the soft skills for business which are vital to align stakeholders and eliminate barriers to innovation and change within organisations.
 The priority of the course is to inspire collaboration for joint initiatives, build a culture of engaging commitment and transformation, as well as looking at new ways of doing things.
 Innovation is only worthwhile if it results in action – the AME teaches participants how to provide the time and resources to develop and implement new ideas worth acting upon and encourage

 Nana is a Business Coach at INSEAD and CEDEP with a focus on Leadership, Collaboration and Innovation.

-She has a broad experience in designing leadership development programs globally and was extensively involved in the design of CEDEP’s new Achieving Managerial Excellence and General Management Program.
+She has a broad experience in designing leadership development programmes globally and was extensively involved in the design of CEDEP’s new Achieving Managerial Excellence and General Management Programme.

 Since 2003, she combines action learning project management and in-depth research activity which allows her to convey to the participants the latest insights and developments enriching discussions and results.